-If the seat belt extender has been connected to the driver's seat belt buckle but the seat belt extender has not also been fastened to the latch plate of the driver's seat belt, the SRS driver's airbag system will judge that the driver is wearing the seat belt even though the seat belt has not been connected.
-In this case, the driver's airbag may not activate correctly in a collision, resulting in death or serious injury in the event of collision.
-Be sure to wear the seat belt extender.
+If the seat belt extender has been connected to the front seat belt buckles but the seat belt extender has not also been fastened to the latch plate of the seat belt, the SRS front airbags will judge that the driver and front passenger are wearing the seat belt even though the seat belt has not been connected.
+In this case, the SRS front airbags may not activate correctly in a collision, resulting in death or serious injury in the event of a collision.
+Be sure to wear the seat belt with the seat belt extender.

-- The SRS front passenger airbag also deploys with considerable force, and can cause death or serious injury especially if the front passenger is very close to the airbag.
-The front passenger seat should be as far from the airbag as possible with the seatback adjusted, so the front passenger sits upright. - Improperly seated and/or restrained infants and children can be killed or seriously injured by a deploying airbag.
+The SRS front passenger airbag also deploys with considerable force, and can cause death or serious injury especially if the front passenger is very close to the airbag.
+The front passenger seat should be as far from the airbag as possible with the seatback adjusted, so the front passenger sits upright.

+Improperly seated and/or restrained infants and children can be killed or seriously injured by a deploying airbag.
 An infant or child who is too small to use a seat belt should be properly secured using a child restraint system.
 Toyota strongly recommends that all infants and children be placed in the rear seats of the vehicle and properly restrained.
 The rear seats are the safest for infants and children. (→P. 140)